couzhei/Mining-Massive-Datasets/README.md

 # Mining Massive Datasets

-### CS246 Colab Files and additional materials accompanied with the course
+These are CS246 Colab Files plus additional materials accompanied with the course.